arthur-jacquin/edit/tutor.def.md

-# PART 3: COMMANDS WALKTHROUGH
+# SECTION 3: COMMANDS WALKTHROUGH

 ## 3.1: introduction

-This part covers all the commands available in normal mode and their default keybind.
+This section covers all the commands available in normal mode and their default keybind.
 Remember that you can get back to normal mode at any moment by pressing escape.
 All of the following commands are condensed in `cheatsheet.md` for quick reference.